huzecong/argtyped/README.md

 - `max_width`: Maximum width of the printed table.
 Defaults to `None`, meaning no limits.
 Must be `None` if `width` is not `None`.

+#### `argtyped.argument_specs`

+Return a dictionary mapping argument names to their specifications, represented as the `argtyped.ArgumentSpec` type.
+This is useful for programmatically accessing the list of arguments.

 ### Argument Types

 To summarize, whatever works for `argparse` works here.
 The following types are supported: